rfwlab/rfw/docs/articles/api/host.md

 ## WebSocket server

-`ListenAndServe(addr string)` starts an HTTP server and exposes the WebSocket endpoint at `/ws`.
+`ListenAndServe(addr, root string)` starts an HTTP server that serves files from `root` and exposes the WebSocket endpoint at `/ws`.
 Messages arriving on the socket are dispatched to the matching `HostComponent` and the response, if any, is sent back to the caller.
 Use `Broadcast` to push a payload to all clients subscribed to a component.

+`NewMux(root string)` returns an `*http.ServeMux` preconfigured in the same way, allowing additional handlers to be registered before calling `http.ListenAndServe`.